aki2o/guide-key-tip/README.md

 ### Guide key in the function of anything.el/helm.el

 ![demo2](image/demo2.png)
--   guide-key.el can not works in mini-buffer
+-   guide-key.el can not work in mini-buffer

 # Install